Sci-Fi Films of the ’60s

 Stop-motion shows foliage being generated about a model of the rocket.
 Planet Uranus looks just like a Danish pine forest.
 (Cuz the alien made it like that.)
 But the plants have no roots!
 They just jump right out of the rocket, where they get “deja view”.
 “Has anyone seen anything alive?” they look and see the forest full of trees and flowers, and shrug.
 (Cuz by “alive” they mean “animal”.)

 A stop-action cyclops rat-mouthed monster appears, and is quickly dispatched by the ray guns.
-A screaming tarantula (black-and-white scene ripped from another film) proves more robust, but they out-think it.
+A screaming tarantula (black-and-white scene ripped from another movie) proves more robust, but they out-think it.

-The film was originally shot in Denmark.
-The story is, the Danish special effects were judged unshowable, and replaced with scenes ripped out of other sci-fi films.
+The movie was originally shot in Denmark.
+The story is, the Danish special effects were judged unshowable, and replaced with scenes ripped out of other sci-fi movies.
 The result is doubly clumsy.
 Most of the cast weren’t experienced actors, and have decidedly Danish accents.

 Is it alive?
 Let’s try shooting it!